jerry3904/mx-rofi-manager/README.md

-**MX Rofi manager** -- Fast and handy way to change themes, functions (modi), position, size, size etc. Includes a tab with help documents, existing and new.
+**MX Rofi manager** -- Fast and handy app based on yad that greatly eases dealing with themes, functions (modi), position, size, font etc. A small set of MX themes is supplied that is adapted to work with all app functions, while other themes require manual intervention with items such as position or size.
+Comes with tab of linked help documents, existing and new.

-Main window
 ![mx-rofi-manager](/pix/main.png)

-Position window
 ![mx-rofi-manager](/pix/position.png)

-Help tab
 ![mx-rofi-manager](/pix/help.png)